arisuwine/shade-dumper/README.md

 For educational purposes only.

 ## 🛠️Dump Format
 All classes and enums are organized into separate files named after their respective modules.
-Classes that could not be resolved but are referenced for inheritance are listed at the top of each file under the "Unresolved" section.
+Classes that could not be resolved but are referenced for inheritance are listed at the top of each file.

 Flags (when present) are displayed as comments, indicating:
 - Whether the class has a virtual table